erinvdoyle/instatrip/README.md

 If applicable

 # Acknowledgements
-- My mentor, Precious Ijege, for helping me make sure all my exceptions were handled, providing kind guidance from project inception to completion, and helping me see the project with fresh eyes.
+- My mentor, Precious Ijege, for helping me make sure all my exceptions were handled, providing kind guidance from project inception to completion, and allowing me to see the project with fresh eyes.
 - Our cohort standup leader, Kay Welfare, for providing a weekly dose of enthusiasm and encouragement
 - The CI Hackathon staff and my Elevate Hackathon teammates (Team ResuMates!) for inspiration and the opportunity to experience working as part of a team
 - My husband, Taylor, process mapper extraordinaire, for helping me tighten up my flow chart.
 And *especially* for taking care of our horses and household during Storm Ashley to allow me long hours to complete the bulk of this project